7 A general approach to doing statistical analyses

 For instance, in our lipidomics dataset, if we were to actually use this data, we would need someone familiar with -omic technologies, how the data are measured, what the values actually mean, how to prepare them for the modeling, the specific modeling methods used for this field, and how we would actually interpret the findings.
 We have none of these things, so very likely we are doing things quite wrong here.
 We’re only doing this modeling to highlight how to use the R packages.

-Next, because we are working within a “reproducible analysis” framework specifically with the use of targets, let’s convert this question into outputs to include as pipeline targets, along with a basic idea for the final functions that will make up these targets and their inputs and outputs.
+Furthermore, because we are working within a β€œreproducible analysis” framework specifically with the use of targets, we will also convert questions regarding our lipidomics data into outputs to include as pipeline targets, along with a basic idea for the final functions that will make up these targets and their inputs and outputs.
 These targets will probably be quite different by the end, but it’s a good start to think about what it should look like in the end.

 • All results for estimated relationships (in case we want to use it for other output)